Apple will let developers accept payment outside App Store, in major concession amid antitrust pressure

+The change is in response to a suit brought by small app developers.
+Apple is also expecting an imminent judgment in a suit by Epic Games over similar allegations in front of the same judge.

 The move would be the biggest change Apple has made in response to accusations that it has monopoly powers.
-Companies including Fortnite-maker Epic Games have alleged Apple wields too much control over how people can purchase apps for iOS devices, forcing them to go through the official App Store which charges a 30 percent commission.
+Companies including Fortnite-maker Epic have alleged Apple wields too much control over how people can purchase apps for iOS devices, forcing them to go through the official App Store which charges a 30 percent commission.

 The settlement is the iPhone giant’s greatest allowance to aggrieved developers following years of regulatory scrutiny of its App Store rules.
 Earlier this summer, a bipartisan pair of senators introduced legislation that would have prohibited companies from requiring developers to use their payment system.